 Introduction to Donut Chart in Tableau

 Amongst various types of visualizations used for presenting data in an insightful manner, the donut chart stands out as one of the most preferred visualization tools.
 Tableau provides the functionality to build donut charts.
-Basically, the functionality is not directly present as a ready-made option but the charts can be built using a combination of options.
-Donut charts can be considered as types of hybrid charts which are built by employing multiple techniques that are not specifically meant for its creation.
+Basically, the functionality is not directly present as a ready-made option, but the charts can be built using a combination of options.
+Donut charts can be considered types of hybrid charts built by employing multiple techniques that are not specifically meant for its creation.
 Pictorially, the chart is a variant of Pie chart with a blank hole inside, which makes it appear as a ring.

 Creating Donut Chart in Tableau

 For this demonstration, we are going to use the Distribution Volume dataset.
-Here, Region and Distribution volumes are dimension and measure respectively.
+Here, Region and Distribution volumes are dimension and measure, respectively.
 We’ll build donut charts to see how distribution mode preferences change based on region.

-1. In the first place load the requisite data source.
+1. In the first place, load the requisite data source.
 Click on Data and then click on “New Data Source”.